duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab6/README.md

     </html>
     ```

-    When running in localhost, we experienced some problems receivng a *403 Forbidden* code when GETTING the desired file from our S3 bucket.
+    When running in localhost, we experienced some problems receiving a *403 Forbidden* code when GETTING the desired file from our S3 bucket.
 At first, we tried to solve to the CORS configurations but what really solved the problem was adding a policy to the bucket.
 Both policy and CORS can be seen in the following images.

     ![CORS configuration](img/CORS.png)